kaemori/slacktivity/readme.md

 ## Documentation

 For detailed information on how to use the Slacktivity API and integrate it with your Slack workspace, please refer to the [API Documentation](docs/usage.md) and the [Slack Integration Guide](docs/slack.md).
+You may also head to [the website](https://slacktivity.hackclub.app) to see how to get started!

 ---